iemre/flink-source-connector-sqs/README.md

 Wrote this as a stop-gap as I didn't want to go through the community review/voting/approval etc process.

 It's not been tested "in anger" or tuned properly, but works fine with moderate load.
-Contributions / forks welcomeg
+Contributions / forks welcome.

+**Known issue with backpressured applications or failing checkpoints:** The SQS source connector asks AWS SQS to delete the messages it's received on successful checkpoints.
+If checkpoints are failing or delayed (e.g. due to backpressure), the application may process the same messages multiple times leading to increased latency.

 ### Usage